 “People must be made to pay the true price for water for them to understand that there is a cost involved in every sip. […] How can you convince them to reduce their consumption if you give it to them for free? ” Willem Buiter, special economic adviser for Citigroup, argues in the documentary by Jérôme Fritel.

-The Right to Water Under Threat
+The Right to Water Under Threat of Financialization

 Since 2010, the UN has recognized access to clean and safe drinking water as a basic human right that is “essential to the full enjoyment of life and all other human rights.”
 Water is the foundation for all other basic rights, from food to health to gender equality.
 The unregulated financialization of water exacerbates global inequalities and threatens the survival and livelihood of populations living in areas that are already particularly vulnerable to water stress, such as the Sahel, West Africa, northern Australia and Central America.